 Monday | 11 September 2017 | 2:00pm - 4:30pm

 Price: $320 for delegates (50% discount for ACMA members)

 Moderator: Ted Devereux (ACMA) and Scott Forster (Linfox Armaguard).

 The Workshop provides an overview of the legislation in the countries where ACMA members have a presence.
 In addition to this, the audience will learn of the types of attacks, internal and external losses in these countries and the related causes.
 It explores how these losses might be mitigated through enhanced regulation and legislation based on the experience in other countries.
 Another area to consider, is whether regulations, in particular Legislation and Central Bank input and oversight, has an impact on the efficiency and security of cash in circulation.

 Topic: Cash Services-Crafting of a Master Service Agreement.

-Moderator: Ted Devereux (ACMA), Charles Wink (G4S) and a lawyer.
+Moderator: Ted Devereux (ACMA), Charles Wink (G4S)

 Putting in place a well crafted Master Service Agreement is a vital element of operating and managing the risks for a Cash Management company.
 It is important that the agreement is fair and equitable to both parties, and that includes all events and their consequences in normal and extraordinary conditions, dovetailing with the CMC's insurance policy conditions.
 ACMA has established a working group supplemented by a lawyers’ firm to present guidelines and a checklist in Bangkok about the recommended key terms and conditions of the Master Service Agreement, and to guide all the workshop attendees through the process of producing a fair and complete document, to avoid unforeseeable and unpleasant issues in a further stage of the relationship, which might have a substantial impact to the CMC or the service sustainability.